Originally published February 5, 2019. Updated March 30, 2022

 To unpack this question, let’s first take a step back and look at the overall picture.

-As we’ve established, as a provider, you sign a contract with insurance companies at the outset of your partnership.
+We’ve established that, as a provider, you sign a contract with insurance companies at the outset of your partnership.
 Basically, in advance of any claims submissions, this contract outlines the rates they’ll pay.

 To add yet another wrinkle to the process, contracted rates are based on profession.
 They typically range widely and unpredictably.

-The first step, therefore, is getting familiar with your contracted rates
+Get familiar with your contracted rates

 - You’ll see a LOT of codes — don’t get intimidated.
 Try to locate those you know you’ll need first as a starting point.
 This list of actuals will be much smaller than the total list in your contract.